Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 ## Assign Permissions

-The login used by the function will need to have the following permissions assigned to the user it's mapped to in order for it to function.
+The login used by the function will need to have the following permissions assigned to the user it's mapped to in order for it to successfully interact with the database.
 The permissions required for each type of binding is listed below.

 ### Input Binding Permissions